 On occasions, we use third parties to either store personal information or process it on our behalf.
 Where we have these arrangements, there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that the organisation complies with data protection laws.
 All processors acting on our behalf only process your data in accordance with instructions from us and comply fully with this privacy notice, the data protection laws and any other appropriate confidentiality and security measures.
 We will not sell your information for direct marketing and on occasions when we use your personal data for research into various topics and services, the data will usually be anonymized to avoid the identification of an individual, unless consent has been given for the use of the personal data.

-We will not share or disclose any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement to do so.
+We will not share or disclose any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement or a vital interest to do so.
 However, there will be times when we investigate a complaint about a service, we may need to share personal data across the organisation and with other relevant bodies (e.g. those we have commissioned to deliver services(s) on Greenfields’ behalf or those we are in partnership with).
 You can obtain further information on:

 - Information Sharing & Partnership Agreements we have with other organisations we work with to deliver services

 - Circumstances where we could pass personal data without your consent (e.g. prevention or detection of crime / fraudulent activity, if there is a serious risk to the public, our staff or to other professionals, to protect a child, to protect adults who are thought to be at risks, for example if they are frail, confused or cannot understand what is happening to them or where there is a risk to you and the risk is sufficiently serious that the need to disclose your information is more important than protecting your confidentiality.

 6. Safeguarding measures